AksanDotDev/discord.py_workshop/part_1.md

     WorkshopBot.run(token, reconnect=True)
 ```

+Now you can just run `python core.py` or whatever platform specific variant works for you in an apt terminal and your bot will run.

 ## 1.2 Doing Something

 Now our bot is online we should really make it do something more than just sitting there... watching.
-Notable all the additions we make here will be done before the bot is run, setting all the commands in place before we press go.
+Notable all the additions we make here will be done after the bot is made but before the bot is run, setting all the commands in place before we press go, so include these next elements before the if-main block.

 ### 1.2.1 Online Info

-So, lets have it confirm that it's online by telling up who it's online as, simple right?
+So, lets have it confirm that it's online by telling ud who it's online as, simple right?
 It is really, we just need to register an event listener with the bot.
 ```Python
 @WorkshopBot.listen("on_ready")